 10. Prepare for Closing

 Once a seller accepts your offer, the closing process will begin.
 Keep things running smoothly by knowing what to expect when closing on a house.
-The average closing process takes 41 days, which gives you plenty of time to tackle closing items.(5) A real estate agent will schedule the remaining steps, from home inspection to final walkthrough, and keep you informed about any road blocks.
+The average closing process takes 43 days, which gives you plenty of time to tackle closing items.6 A real estate agent will schedule the remaining steps from home inspection to final walkthrough, and they’ll keep you informed about any roadblocks.

 As you prepare for closing, make sure you read every document and ask your real estate agent to explain anything you don’t understand—especially before you sign the official contract for the home transaction.
 It’ll be your signature on the documents, so you’ll be the one responsible for anything you sign.

 Your first home is a big purchase—maybe even the biggest one you’ll have ever made up to this point in your life!
 Because of that, you don’t want to risk messing this up.
 A real estate professional will take the weight off your shoulders by helping you to find a home, negotiate a deal, and see the process through until closing.